Tornado

 ‘Tornado’

-Glasgow Film Festival’s (GFF) 21st edition will open with the world premiere of John Maclean’s Tornado, starring Tim Roth and Jack Lowden.
+The world premiere of John Maclean’s Tornado, starring Tim Roth and Jack Lowden. will open the 21st edition of the Glasgow Film Festival (GFF).

 The survival thriller, which shot on location in Scotland, is set in 1790s Britain.
 A woman named Tornado, played by Japanese model and songwriter Kōki, finds herself caught in peril when she and her father’s travelling puppet show cross paths with a ruthless criminal gang.
 Lionsgate UK will release the film theatrically in the UK and Ireland from May.

-Several Toronto titles will have their UK premieres at GFF, including Homer’s Odyssey interpretation Uberto Pasolini’s The Return starring Ralph Fiennes and Juliette Binoche; Samir Oliveros’ Luckiest Man In America, a thriller based on a true story of a game-show contestant; and Samuel Van Grinsven’s New Zealand ghost story Went Up The Hill, starring Vicky Krieps.
+Several Toronto titles will have their UK premieres at GFF, including Uberto Pasolini’s The Return, in which Ralph Fiennes and Juliette Binoche star in the interpretation of Homer’s The Odyssey; Samir Oliveros’ Luckiest Man In America, a thriller based on a true story of a game-show contestant; and Samuel Van Grinsven’s New Zealand ghost story Went Up The Hill, starring Vicky Krieps.

 As per previous years, the only competitive strand is the audience award, which is open to a first or second feature films.
 Among the 10-strong list is Two To One, an ensemble comedy following a trio of friends as they hatch a get-rich-quick scheme, that stars Sandra Hüller.

-Glasgow-born actor James McAvoy and US star Jessica Lange will both appear in in-conversation events, looking back on their careers.
+Glasgow-born actor James McAvoy and US star Jessica Lange will both appear in in-conversation events, reflecting on their careers.

 GFF will host nine world premiere features, including four as part of Glasgow FrightFest.